The King's Academy (West Palm Beach, Florida): National awards and recognition

 The King's Academy has received a number of national honors, including:

 1986: The school received national recognition for excellence in education from President Ronald Reagan and U.S. Secretary of Education William Bennett as one of the top 60 private schools in the country.

 1988: The band performed at the White House during President Ronald Reagan's term.

-1989: On 20 January, the school's band students were selected to play for President George H. W. Bush and Vice President Dan Quayle at their inaugural parade.
+1989: The school's band students were selected to play for President George H. W. Bush and Vice President Dan Quayle at their inaugural parade.

-2000: The school's fine arts students performed the world amateur premiere of Disney's Beauty and the Beast.
+2000: The school's fine arts students performed the world amateur premiere of Disney's Beauty and the Beast musical.

 2007: Christian school researcher Dr. Gene Frost cited the school as one of the seven best Christian schools in America in his book, Learning from the Best: Growing Greatness in the Christian School.

 2013: The school's fine arts students performed the world premiere of Disney's The Hunchback of Notre Dame (an English adaptation of the German-language musical Der Glöckner von Notre Dame).

 2014: Dr. Frost reiterated the school's top seven national ranking.

 2014: Arne Duncan, U.S. Secretary of Education for President Barack Obama, named the school a National Blue Ribbon School as an Exemplary High Performing School; one of 50 private schools to receive the honor.

 2015: The National Football League named the school to its Super Bowl High School Honor Roll.

 2016: The school's musical theatre program was named one of the nation's five best by the American High School Theatre Festival, winning the award for its performance of "Jekyll & Hyde."

 2016: The school's boys golf team won a national championship at the Antigua National High School Golf Invitational in Scottsdale, Arizona; defeating the Utah state champion team by 11 strokes, the Arizona champion by 15 strokes, and the Illinois winner by 25 strokes.